ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

     World Health Organization (2011).
 Vitamin A supplementation for infants 1–5 months of age: Guideline.
 ISBN: 978-92-4-150181-1

 .. _`WHO Vitamin A Supplementation Guidelines in Infants 1-5 Months of Age`: https://www.who.int/nutrition/publications/micronutrients/guidelines/vas_infants_1-5/en/

+..
+[WHO-Guidelines-For-Complementary-Feeding]

+  View `WHO Guiding Principles for Complementary Feeding of the Breastfed Child`_

+  World Health Organization; Pan American Health Organization.
+Division of Health Promotion and Protection - Food and Nutrition Program.
+WHO Guiding Principles for Complementary Feeding of the Breastfed Child.
+2003.

+.. _`WHO Guiding Principles for Complementary Feeding of the Breastfed Child`: https://www.who.int/maternal_child_adolescent/documents/a85622/en/